 SingleStore connector#

-The SingleStore (formerly known as MemSQL) connector allows querying and creating tables in an external SingleStore database.
+The SingleStore (formerly known as MemSQL) connector lets you query and create tables in an external SingleStore database.

 Requirements#